puzzle/amm-techlab/content/en/docs/02.0/2.1/containerize.md

 ## Task {{% param sectionnumber %}}.5: Create Service

 Services are used as bridges between the container and the OpenShift project.
-They enable the access from an OpenShift project to the port of an container.
+They enable access from an OpenShift project to the port of a container.

 Expose the container ports to the cluster with a Service.
-For the Service we configure the port `8080` for the Web API.
+For the Service, we configure the port `8080` for the Web API.
 We set the Service type to ClusterIP to expose the Service cluster internal only.

 Prepare a file inside your workspace `<workspace>/svc.yaml` and add the following resource configuration: